eric1foard/quick-budget/README.md

 - demo version without need to sign in

 ### Done!
-- Figure out how to structure DB.
+- ✓ Figure out how to structure DB.
-- User can get info from DB onto the Budget component.
+- ✓ User can get info from DB onto the Budget component.
-- User can save changes they make on the Budget component back into the DB.
+- ✓ User can save changes they make on the Budget component back into the DB.
-- Subtotals and totals display on DOM.
+- ✓ Subtotals and totals display on DOM.
+- ✓ Beautify the login page.
+- ✓ Beautify the signup page.
+- ✓ Add a bottom navbar
+- ✓ Make jumbo a component

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).